CartonSta/tinyFecVPN/README.md

 # tinyFecVPN
-A VPN Designed for Lossy Connections, with Build-in Forward Error Correction Support, Improves your Network Quality on a High-latency Lossy Link.
+A VPN Designed for Lossy Links, with Build-in Forward Error Correction Support, Improves your Network Quality on a High-latency Lossy Link.

 ![image](/images/tinyFecVPN3.PNG)